 Students majoring in any discipline may choose to pursue one of two tracks of study.

 Students in the Generalist Track select from a variety of environmental courses that include topics in climate change; energy security; policy; technology; environmental science; conservation; ecology; art; literature; economics; engineering; ethics; history; mitigation; global health; development; and sustainability among areas.

 Starting in October 2017, students interested in a more in-depth exploration of environmental science will enroll in the Environmental Science and Engineering Track.
 This track replaces the four science specialist tracks that were previously offered.

 Students can elect to stay in one of the specialist tracks below if they are already registered for the certificate, or they can switch to either the Generalist Track or the new Environmental Science and Engineering Track.
 Students should contact Undergraduate Administrator Angela Petsis to review their courses.

 Undergraduates pursuing the ENV Certificate are required to participate in the Senior Colloquium in their final year of academic study to share the research and results of their senior theses with Princeton faculty and other students enrolled in the program.

 Senior thesis funding is available to students who elect to engage in field research as a component of their independent work.
-Funding for domestic and international internships with an environmental focus is also available for students in the summer following their freshman, sophomore, and junior years.
+Funding for domestic and international internships with an environmental focus also are available for students in the summer following their freshman, sophomore, and junior years.

 The Program in Environmental Studies is open to all A.B. and B.S.E. students.
-Students interested in the Certificate Program are encouraged to complete the ENV Program Enrollment Form as early as their freshman year, and meet with the ENV Program Director or Undergraduate Administrator to discuss their course of study in greater detail.
+Students interested in the certificate program are encouraged to complete the ENV Program Enrollment Form as early as their freshman year, and meet with the ENV Program Director or Undergraduate Administrator to discuss their course of study in greater detail.

 — Noam Altman-Kurosaki, 2016